kyma-project/kyma/docs/getting-started/06-create-redis-service-instance.md

 2. Switch to the **Add-Ons** tab and select **[Experimental] Redis**.

- > **TIP:** You can also use the search box in the upper right corner of the Console UI to find the service.
+ > **TIP:** You can also use the search bar in the upper right corner of the Console UI to find the service.

 3. Select **Add** to provision Redis and create its instance in the `orders-service` Namespace.